Long underwear: Etymology of long johns

 The manufacturing foundations of long johns may lie in Derbyshire, England, at John Smedley's Lea Mills, located in Matlock.
 The company has a 225-year heritage and is said to have created the garment, reputedly named after the late-19th-century heavyweight boxer John L. Sullivan; the company still produces long johns.

 In 2004, Michael Quinion, a British etymologist and writer, postulated that the john in the item of apparel may be a reference to Sullivan, who wore a similar-looking garment in the ring.
 This explanation, however, is uncertain and the term's origin is ultimately unknown.

 It has also been posed that the term is an approximation of the French longues jambes, which translates to 'long legs.'

 History of long johns

-Long johns were first introduced into England in the 17th century, but they did not become popular as sleepwear until the 18th century.
-They were first used as loungewear but then later became popular in Truro, Nova Scotia.
+Long johns were first introduced into England in the 17th century, but did not become popular as sleepwear until the 18th century.

+It was first used as loungewear but later became popular in Truro, Nova Scotia.
 In 1898, Myles and his brother John had developed a product called Stanfield's Unshrinkable Underwear for their garment manufacturing company.

-Long johns first appeared in North America when Frank Stanfield, a Canadian, applied for the first patent for the long johns design.
-He and his brother started with non-shrinking cotton underwear and formally applied for a patent for long johns on December 7, 1915, becoming the pioneer of long johns.
+He and his brother started with non-shrinking cotton underwear and applied for a patent for long johns on December 7, 1915.

 From 1914 to mid-1918, the item of underwear most purchased by various military forces was a garment known as a union suit; it is a one-piece form of underwear covering body and legs and was the prototype of the Chinese qiuyi (秋衣), the top part, and qiuku (秋裤), the bottom part.
+After 1918, countries returned to producing for civilians.